americocunhajr/EPIDEMIC/paper/paper.md

 order to predict its evolution and then make decisions to contain the epidemic.
 Thus, epidemiology is of great importance to society.

-The study of the spread of a disease leads to the generation of large data sets that require the use of computational methods to generate epidemiological models and analyze results for decision making [@Tameru2012].
+The study of a disease spreading leads to the generation of large data sets that requires the use of computational methods to generate epidemiological models and analyze results for decision-making [@Tameru2012].
 In this context, computational epidemiology arises, which over time has become increasingly multidisciplinary (techniques of epidemiology, biology, mathematics, theoretical computer science,